rezeile/data-structure-implementations/README.md

 of a stack (namely, its push, pop, isEmpty, and size operations.)

 These implementations are not intended to be robust and comprehensive, and were written so that I could brush up on my knowledge of data structures.
+Lastly, chapter and section references in this text refer to the text Introduction to Algorithms, by Robert Segdewick and Kevin Wayne (Fourth Edition), unless explicity specified otherwise.

 ##### Finished Implementations